MFIHRI/Marriage-License-Printout/readme.md

 After information collection, there is the need to get field data printed directly on the form fields.
 In the past, that was achieved with a typewriter.
 Understandably, typewriting(handwriting) often leads to errors in processing due to legibility issues.
 Given that each form is pre-numbered and costs the organization money, this coould be circumvented with computer printing.

 The application will give end users direct access to fill in the application data.
 The staff will have a secure dashboard to
-access and printe that data on demand.
+access and print that data on demand.

 Note:
 ====